notaryproject/notation/README.md

 # Notation

 Notation is a project to add signatures as standard items in the registry ecosystem, and to build a set of simple tooling for signing and verifying these signatures.
-This should be viewed as similar in security to checking git commit signatures, although the signatures are generic and can be used for additional purposes.
-Based on Notary V2 standard.
+This should be viewed as similar security to checking git commit signatures, although the signatures are generic and can be used for additional purposes.
+Notation is an implementation of the [Notary V2 specifications][notaryv2-specs].

 ## Table of Contents